How users sign up for RMS for individuals

 Some domain names cannot be used to create the directory and therefore cannot be used for RMS for individuals.

-If an existing tenant is found, it is checked to see whether it already has a subscription for Azure RMS.
+If an existing tenant is found, it is checked to see whether it already has a subscription for Azure Information Protection.
 When no subscription is found, the free RMS for individuals subscription can be added.

 The organization is granted the RMS for individuals subscription.
-Now, this user can be authenticated by Azure and can then protect files and read files that others have protected by using Azure Rights Management.
-To protect and read protected files, the user must have an RMS-enlightened application, such as the free Azure Information Protection client.
+Now, this user can be authenticated by Azure and this user can then protect files and read files that others have protected by using the Azure Rights Management service.
+To protect and read protected files, the user must have an RMS-enlightened application, such as Office apps or the free Azure Information Protection client.

-Subsequent users from the same organization follow the same pattern, adding user accounts (when new users sign up) to the organization’s Azure directory.
+Subsequent users from the same organization follow the same pattern, adding user accounts to the organization’s Azure directory when they sign up.
 The more accounts that are added to the directory, the more users can securely collaborate with co-workers and partners, and more easily prevent unauthorized people from reading their files when they should not have access to them.

 Throughout this process, there is no charge to the organization and no work required from the IT department.
-However, the IT department could choose to do either of the following:
+However, the IT department could choose to do either of the following actions: